-Many couples file for a no-fault divorce to avoid conflict, but viable allegations of fault can impact one spouse’s right to alimony, child custody, or marital property.
-A skilled divorce lawyer can help spouses file for a fault-based dissolution or defend against allegations of fault.
+Many couples file for a no-fault dissolution to avoid conflict, but viable allegations of fault can impact one spouse’s right to alimony, child custody, or marital property.
+A skilled lawyer in Hartford can help spouses file for a fault-based divorce or defend against allegations of fault.

 Many conflicts may arise when spouses petition for divorce.
 Two parties might encounter disputes over property division, child custody, or spousal support.
 A legal professional can help divorcing spouses understand their marital rights in these disputes.

-If spouses cannot agree on essential financial issues, an attorney can help one party identify assets and liabilities in the marital estate and fight for a fair distribution.
-However, if both parties are willing to work together, a lawyer can also act as a neutral meditator during negotiations.
-Individuals who are financially dependent on their spouse can also fight for spousal support.
+If spouses cannot agree on essential financial issues, legal counsel can help one party identify assets and liabilities in the marital estate and fight for a fair distribution.
+However, if both parties are willing to work together, a legal representative can also act as a neutral meditator during negotiations.
+Individuals who are financially dependent on their spouses can also fight for spousal support.

 Divorcing parents of minor children will need to develop a parenting plan and calculate their child support needs.
-Co-parents are required to complete a parenting education course and work with legal professionals to file additional documentation when requesting a divorce impacting their kids.
-A local attorney familiar with divorce proceedings can help spouses resolve their specific disputes.
+Co-parents are required to complete a parenting education course and work with legal professionals to file additional documentation when requesting a divorce impacting their children.
+A local attorney can help spouses resolve their specific disputes.

 While most divorces take at least 90 days to finalize due to the statutory waiting period, some cases may take much longer depending on the complexity of the couple’s finances or the number of shared children they have.
 In certain instances, a judge may waive this waiting period upon request if both parties draft a divorce settlement and file it with the court.

 Settlement contracts can substantially reduce the legal fees and stress typically associated with contested domestic litigation.
-Couples are encouraged to work with a divorce attorney when executing a settlement.
+Hartford couples are encouraged to work with an attorney when executing a settlement during a divorce.